cognitive-metascience/.github/profile/README.md

 -   Miłkowski, M. (2022).
 Cognitive Artifacts and Their Virtues in Scientific Practice, *Studies in Grammar, Logic, and Rhetoric* 67(3), 219-246. <https://doi.org/10.2478/slgr-2022-0012>

 > This paper describes the conceptual foundations of cognitive metascience: scientific representations are cognitive artifacts whose function we should study across multiple dimensions.
-A short glimpse on the virtues of models through corpora analysis is given.*
+A short glimpse on the virtues of models through corpora analysis is given.

 -   Miłkowski, M., Hensel, W. M., & Hohol, M. (2018).
 Replicability or reproducibility?
-On the replication crisis in computational neuroscience and sharing only relevant detail.* Journal of Computational Neuroscience, *45(3), 163--172. <https://doi.org/10.1007/s10827-018-0702-z>
+On the replication crisis in computational neuroscience and sharing only relevant detail.
+Journal of Computational Neuroscience, *45(3), 163--172. <https://doi.org/10.1007/s10827-018-0702-z>

 > We claim that low model reproducibility poses more of a threat to long-term scientific progress than low model replicability and reports of computational studies should remain selective and include all and only relevant bits of code.

 ## Talks
+Miłkowski M. (2023, November 20).
+Empirical evidence in conceptual engineering.
+Keynote delivered during the Romanian-Polish Workshop in Causation, Understanding, and Knowledge: New Perspectives and Challenges.
+University of Bucharest, Romanian Academy of Sciences, Institute of Philosophy and Sociology PAS, Bucharest, Romania.

 Miłkowski, M. (2023, October 18).
 Peer Review of Code (in Scientific Research).
 Keynote presented at the HaPoC-7: 7th International Conference on the History and Philosophy of Computing, Politechnika Warszawska, Polska, Warszawa.

 Miłkowski, M. (2023, June 28).
 The Significance of Theories in Neuroscience: Exploring Their Role in Reproducibility and Discovery.
 Presented at the Nencki School of Ideas in Neuroscience, Instytut Biologii Doświadczalnej im.
 M. Nenckiego PAN, Poland, Warszawa.
 Poland, Warszawa.